This tutorial shows how to create the dashboard web application using the ASPxDashboard control.

 For instructions on how to create your first dashboard in the Web Designer, go to Create a Dashboard using the Web Dashboard.

-After you create and save a dashboard, you can now switch your Dashboard Designer application to the Viewer mode.
+Once you create and save a dashboard, you can now switch your Dashboard Designer application to the Viewer mode.

 Set the Working Mode option to the 'ViewerOnly'.